How CBT Therapy Helps with Anxiety and Depression in Boulder, CO

 • Difficulty tolerating uncertainty

-Rather than offering temporary relief, CBT focuses on building sustainable skills that continue helping long after therapy ends.
+Rather than offering temporary relief, CBT builds sustainable skills that continue to help long after therapy ends.

 What CBT Therapy Looks Like at Foothills CBT

-At Foothills CBT, therapy is collaborative, structured, and personalized to your goals and experiences.
+At Foothills CBT, therapy is collaborative, structured, and personalized to your goals and values.

 Sessions may include: